Intolerance & Allergy Testing

 All of our allergy and intolerance tests are blood tests.
 Blood testing is the only validated way of testing for immune mediated food intolerance.
 There are companies who offer hair tests; unfortunately it is not possible to measure food intolerance via hair.

 We are able to work with you wherever you are in the UK.
-We’ll send you a test kit and complete the consultation by phone or Skype if you’re unable to make it into our clinic in Braintree, Essex.

 Tests We Offer

 Click on each product to find out more…

 - Food intolerance tests measure your IgG immune reaction to foods because an IgG reaction is most commonly associated with food intolerance.
 It is not uncommon to have other types of immune reactions, for example IgE, IgM, and IgA.
 This intolerance test will not detect these types of immune reactions and therefore, may not detect every food intolerance you may have.
 It is possible to test these other types of immune responses, however it is costly.
 If you would like information on this more advanced testing please don’t hesitate to ask.

 - This test will not test for enzyme deficiency intolerance, such as lactose intolerance, as a different type of test is required for this.